rapidpro/rapidpro-python/docs/index.rst

 Error Handling
 --------------

-If an API request causes a validation error in RapidPro, the client call will raise a `TembaAPIError` which will contain the error messages for each field.
+If an API request causes a validation error in RapidPro, the client call will raise a `TembaBadRequestError` which will contain the error messages for each field.

 .. code-block:: python